Nutrient Burn on Cannabis Plants

 If you don’t act, you will observe the yellowing grow from the tips towards the center of the leaf.
 The yellow sections will turn brown and curl up.

-Evolution of Nutrient Burn on cannabis leaves
+Evolution of Nutrient burn

 Confirming Nutrient Burn